TIGER Encryption

 • "Salt": Optional, can be any string.

-• Please select other options according to the drop-down menu or radio button prompts.
+• Other selection items should be chosen according to the dropdown menu or radio button prompts.

 Output result format:

-The tool will display the calculated hash value in a list format, including Hex, Base64, and Bytes encoding formats.
+The tool will display the calculated hash values in a list, including Hex, Base64, and Bytes encoding formats.

 Usage Example